Condorr001/Assignment1_ARP/README.md

 │   ├── CMakeLists.txt
 │   ├── constants.h ---------------------------> Contains all the constants used in the project
 │   ├── dataStructs.h
-│   ├── utils ---------------------------------> Contains headers and .c file for utility functions related to the configuration file
-│   │   ├── utils.c
+│   ├── utils ---------------------------------> Contains headers and .c file for utility functions │   │   ├── utils.c
 │   │   └── utils.h
-│   └── wrapFuncs -----------------------------> Contains headers and .c file that implement all the syscall used in the project with errors checking included
+│   └── wrapFuncs -----------------------------> Contains headers and .c file that implement wrappers for all the syscall that return a perror used in the project with errors checking included
 │       ├── wrapFunc.c
 │       └── wrapFunc.h
 ├── README.md